Nu11ified/fable/devlog.md

         -   [ ] Build blog list view with post cards.
         -   [ ] Build individual blog post page.
         -   [ ] Implement comment section with sorting logic.

+-   [ ] **Miscelenous Features**
+    -   [ ] **Admin Features**
+        -   [ ] In the public sided area the admin should be able to star/delete comments and ban users if they hover over the users name and comment
+        -   [ ] All comments should have their github username and github profile picture along with it
+        -   [ ] For all posts at the top have my name and the admin's profile picture via their github profile picture